 University of Maryland, Baltimore County

-Dr. Karl V. Steiner serves as the Vice President for Research and holds the academic rank of Professor in the Department of Mechanical Engineering and an affiliate appointment as Professor in the Department of Computer Science and Electrical Engineering at the University of Maryland, Baltimore County (UMBC).
+Dr. Karl V. Steiner serves as the Vice President for Research & Creative Achievement and holds the academic rank of Professor in the Department of Mechanical Engineering and an affiliate appointment as Professor in the Department of Computer Science and Electrical Engineering at the University of Maryland, Baltimore County (UMBC).

-Dr. Steiner is expanding UMBC’s research reputation and funding portfolio by building on our existing vibrant, interdisciplinary and collaborative culture supporting research, scholarship and creative achievement.
-UMBC’s key research themes are focused on Environmental Sciences, especially Atmospheric Physics & Remote Sensing, Earth & Space Sciences, and Ecology & Remediation; on Health & Life Sciences, including Marine Biotechnology and Health Sciences; on Data Sciences & National Security, with special focus on Cybersecurity and A, Cognitive Computing, Health IT, and Big Data Analytics; on Civic Engagement, including Health Equity and Policy Studies, as well as on Public Humanities and Art.
+Dr. Steiner has been growing UMBC’s research reputation and funding portfolio by building on our existing vibrant, interdisciplinary and collaborative culture supporting research, scholarship and creative achievement.
+UMBC’s key research themes are focused on Environmental Sciences, especially Atmospheric Physics & Remote Sensing, Earth & Space Sciences, and Ecology & Remediation; on Health & Life Sciences, including Marine Biotechnology, Aquaculture, and Health Sciences; on Data Sciences & National Security, with special focus on Cybersecurity, Artificial Intelligence & Autonomy, Cognitive Computing, and Big Data Analytics; on Civic Engagement, including Health Equity and Policy Studies, as well as on Public Humanities and Art.

-Recent results include strategic efforts to establish sustainable research partnerships between UMBC and the professional schools at the University of Maryland, Baltimore, including a strategic partnership with UMB under the Institute for Clinical and Translational Research (ICTR), successful, competitive renewals for three Cooperative Research Centers with NASA Goddard Space Flight Center valued at more than $100 million to UMBC over five years, an award from the National Institute for Standards and Technology (NIST) to MITRE, UMBC and other academic partners, for the creation of the National Cybersecurity FFRDC (NCF) focused on non-defense cybersecurity issues; and international leadership to launch the International Cybersecurity of Excellence (INCS-CoE), a research partnership with leading Universities in the United States, the United Kingdom and in Japan.
+Recent results include strategic efforts to establish sustainable research partnerships between UMBC and the professional schools at the University of Maryland, Baltimore, including a strategic partnership with UMB under the Institute for Clinical and Translational Research (ICTR), successful, competitive renewals for three Cooperative Research Centers with NASA Goddard Space Flight Center valued at over $150 million to UMBC over five years, an award from the National Institute for Standards and Technology (NIST) to MITRE, UMBC and other academic partners, for the creation of the National Cybersecurity FFRDC (NCF) focused on non-defense cybersecurity issues; and international leadership to launch the International Cybersecurity of Excellence (INCS-CoE), a research partnership with leading Universities in the United States, the United Kingdom and in Japan.